 Within 24-48 hours of submitting your application, you will receive an Admissions Acceptance email from the firstname.lastname@example.org with instructions on how to complete the remaining steps.

 - The application is best viewed on a desktop or laptop computer, not your phone.

 - Utilize Internet Explorer or Mozilla Firefox web browsers.
 Do not use Safari.

 Start at the OpenCCC website by using the button below:

 First time applying?
 Here's a video to help you!

 Once you have applied and received the college's "Admissions Acceptance" instruction email, you are ready to set up your student account in My Canyons.

-The Online Orientation is designed to provide you with information about college procedures, programs, support services and polices.
+The Online Orientation is designed to provide you with information about college procedures, programs, support services and policies.
 Please give yourself about 30 minutes of quiet time to complete this step.
 You will be required to log in with your CanyonsID account.
 Please be sure you have set-up your CanyonsID account (details above) before starting your Orientation.